 Applications can be assessed as one of the following.
 You can choose:

 General arts: if your project is one of the following artforms: craft/object, dance, interarts, literature, multidisciplinary, music, theatre or visual arts.

 Māori Arts: if your project is by Māori and Mātauranga Māori is evident in the practice and results of your proposed activities.
 By Māori means:

 • you must be Māori or your proposed project must be managed or directed by Māori

 • organisations must be owned and managed by Māori.
 If an organisation is applying for funding on behalf of an individual, that person must also be Māori.

 Pacific Arts: if Kaupapa Pasifika will be evident in the practice and results of your proposed activities.

 Applications are assessed by:

-All applicants will be advised of the results of their application by 29 July 2016.
+All applicants will be advised of the results of their application by to be confirmed.
 If you are successful, we will contact you about your funding agreement including payment schedule and reporting requirements.

 We also list successful applicants on the who got funded web page.